albar965/littlenavmap-manual/src/en/WEBSERVER.rst

 The web server is not started per default.
 You can start it in the menu ``Tools`` -> :ref:`run-webserver` and then open its page by selecting :ref:`open-webserver`.

-Port and other settings can be changed in options on page :ref:`web-server`.
+Port and other settings can be changed in options on page :ref:`options-web-server`.

 You need to adjust your router settings to access the *Little Navmap* webserver from the internet outside your local network.
 Check out your router manual how to do this.